ebunnage/genewalk/README.md

                         result files for a given project.
 Default:
                         ~/genewalk
   --network_source {pc,indra,edge_list,sif}
-                        The source of the network to be used.Possible values
+                        The source of the network to be used.
+Possible values
                         are: pc, indra, edge_list, and sif.
 In case of indra, edge_list, and sif, the network_file argument must be specified.
 Default: pc